hsm-letter

 When you describe the sound of the MoFi One-Step of Abraxas, with bass that’s “monstrous and unreal.
 Sometimes the cymbals and chimes leap out of the speakers,” all I hear in my head is a classic case of smile curve equalization, the kind MoFi has been using since the day they produced their first rock record in 1978, Crime of the Century.
 Years ago we noted:

 We get these MoFis in on a regular basis, and they usually sound as phony and wrong as can be.
-They’re the perfect example of a hyped-up audiophile record that appeals to people with lifeless stereos, the kind that need amped-up records to get them to come to life.
+They’re the perfect example of a hyped-up audiophile record that appeals to people with lifeless stereos, the kind that need amped-up records to get the music to come to life.

 I’ve been telling people for years that the MoFi was junk, and that they should get rid of their copy and replace it with a tonally correct version, easily done since there is a very good sounding Speakers Corner 180g reissue currently in print which does not suffer from the ridiculously boosted top end and bloated bass that characterizes the typical MoFi COTC pressing.
 [Of course, we no longer recommend anyone buy Crime of the Century on Speakers Corner.
 The better our system gets, the less we like them.]